Nuvalence/dialogflow-cx-tools/documentation/README.md

 *   An **Intent Name** column, with the different intent names.
 *   A column for each language:
     *   The top cell contains the language code (e.g. en or es) for that column.
     *   The remaining cells contain the training phrases for a given intent/language, one per line.

+##### Entities #####

+This tab contains:

+* An Entity Name column, with the different entities
+* The entity value
+* A column for each language, with the synonyms for the entity, one per line

 ##### Transitions #####